 Artifact on Shopify

-The ideas don't stop here—you can make and sell everything from dog biscuits and coffee tables to handbags and terrariums.
+The ideas don't stop here—there are many creative ways to make money through crafting your own goods.
+You can make and sell everything from dog biscuits and coffee tables to handbags and terrariums.
 Browse our case studies for more maker inspiration.

 Do you make and sell things on Shopify?
 Share your story in the comments below!